djeada/Numerical-Methods/notes/5_matrices/singular_value_decomposition.md

 III. **No Direct Eigenvalue Information of Original A**:

 The singular values are related to the eigenvalues of $A^{T}A$ (or $AA^{T}$), not directly to the eigenvalues of $A$ itself.
 Thus, SVD does not directly provide the eigenvalues of $A$ unless $A$ is also diagonalizable in the usual sense.

-*(PLOT 7: A plot illustrating computational time vs. matrix size for various decomposition methods, showing the scalability issues with SVD.)*